bangni-chen/final_project/README.md

 | Skew:          | -0.220 | Prob(JB):         | 0.583    |
 | Kurtosis:      | 2.843  | Cond.
 No.         | 5.82e+04 |

-<br/><br/>Notes:<br/>[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.<br/>[2] The condition number is large, 5.82e+04.
-This might indicate that there are<br/>strong multicollinearity or other numerical problems.

 The OLS model using log-transformed engagement has an R-squared of 0.783, showing strong explanatory power.
 The results indicate that